Auto-Compressing Networks: Abstract

 \section{Abstract}

 Deep neural networks with short residual connections have demonstrated remarkable success across domains, but increasing depth often introduces computational redundancy without corresponding improvements in representation quality.
-In this work, we introduce Auto-Compressing Networks (ACNs), an architectural variant where additive long feedforward connections from each layer to the output replace traditional short residual connections.
+We introduce Auto-Compressing Networks (ACNs), an architectural variant where additive long feedforward connections from each layer to the output replace traditional short residual connections.
 By analyzing the distinct dynamics induced by this modification, we reveal a unique property we coin as \textit{auto-compression}—the ability of a network to organically compress information during training with gradient descent, through architectural design alone.
-Through auto-compression, information is dynamically "pushed" into early layers during training, enhancing their representational quality and revealing potential redundancy in deeper ones, resulting in a sparse yet powerful network at inference.
+Through auto-compression, information is dynamically "pushed" into early layers during training, enhancing their representational quality and revealing potential redundancy in deeper ones.
 We theoretically show that this property emerges from layer-wise training patterns present in ACNs, where layers are dynamically utilized during training based on task requirements.
 We also find that ACNs exhibit enhanced noise robustness compared to residual networks, superior performance in low-data settings, improved transfer learning capabilities, and mitigate catastrophic forgetting suggesting that they learn representations that generalize better despite using fewer parameters.
 Our results demonstrate up to 18\% reduction in catastrophic forgetting and 30-80\% architectural compression while maintaining accuracy across vision transformers, MLP-mixers, and BERT architectures.
-Furthermore, we demonstrate that when coupling ACNs with traditional pruning techniques, the compression gain persists and enables significantly better sparsity-performance trade-offs compared to conventional architectures.
 These findings establish ACNs as a practical approach to developing efficient neural architectures that automatically adapt their computational footprint to task complexity, while learning robust representations suitable for noisy real-world tasks and continual learning scenarios.